kl82slo/kl82slo.github.io/_posts/2024-04-20-0018 MicroStrategy Platform Analytics.md

 # IN PROGRES

-If the folowing tutorial does not resolve your error prepare the folowing files<br />
+If the folowing tutorial does not resolve your error prepare the folowing files for support<br />
 {% highlight sql %}
 C:\Program Files (x86)\MicroStrategy\Intelligence Server\KFKProducerError.log
 C:\Program Files (x86)\MicroStrategy\Platform Analytics\conf\PAConsumerConfig.yaml